Guide for PicManager: Image Uploader

 Specify your settings for compression, file format conversion, resize type, or enable automatic compression to optimize images daily based on your preferences.

-• Upload Images
+• Upload Media

 • Product Variants

-Specifics on uploading images for product variants.
+Specifics on uploading media for product variants.

 • Optimization